Want cheaper cell phone service?

 So think it over and let me know if you decide to make the switch!

-Update: If you order your SIM card from Red Pocket’s EBay store, and choose the year of service option, it brings the price down to $30 a month and you get 4GB of data instead of 3GB!
+Update: If you order your SIM card from Red Pocket’s EBay store, and choose the year of service option, it brings the price down to $30 a month and you get 10GB of data instead of 3GB for a GSMA phone (that means AT&T)!

 And last, just in case you are wondering, this is NOT an affiliate post and we do NOT get any sorts of commission off of this!
 I just wanted to spread the amazing deal that we found to all of my frugal friends out there!